Bridging Composite and Real: Towards End-to-end Deep Image Matting: Empirical Studies

-\textbf{Results on the ORI-Track.} To further verify the benefit of designed structure in GFM, we conducted ablation studies on several variants of GFM on AM-2k's ORI-Track including 1) motivated by Qin et.al ~\cite{Qin_2019_CVPR}, in GFM encoder when using ResNet-34~\cite{he2016deep} as the backbone, we modified the convolution kernel of $E_0$ from $7\times7$ with stride 2 to $3\times3$ with stride 1, removed the first max pooling layer in $E_0$, and added two more encoder layers $E_5$ and $E_6$ after $E_4$, each of which had a max pooling layer with stride 2 and three basic res-blocks with 512 filters, denoting ``r2b''; 2) using a single decoder to replace both FD and GD in GFM, denoting ``SINGLE''; 3) excluding the pyramid pooling module (PPM) in GD, and 4) excluding the bridge block(BB) in FD.
-The results are summarized in the top of Table~\ref{tab:gfm_ablation_study}. \textbf{First}, when using $r2b$ structure, all the metrics have been improved compared with GFM-TT(r), which is attributed to the larger feature maps at the early stage of the encoder part.
-However, it has more parameters and computations than GFM-TT(r), which will be discussed later. \textbf{Second}, using only single decoder results in worse performance, i.e., SAD increases from 10.27 to 13.79 for GFM-TT(d) and 10.89 to 15.50 for GFM-TT(r), which confirms the value of decomposing the end-to-end image matting task into two collaborative sub-tasks. \textbf{Third}, without PPM, SAD increases from 10.86 to 10.27 for GFM-TT(d) and 11.90 to 10.89 for GFM-TT(r), demonstrating that the global context features by PPM due to its larger receptive field are beneficial for semantic segmentation in GD. \textbf{Fourth}, without BB, SAD increases from 10.27 to 11.27 for GFM-TT(d) and 10.89 to 11.29 for GFM-TT(r), demonstrating that the learned local structural features by BB due to its dilated convolutional layers are beneficial for matting in FD.
+To further verify the benefit of the designed structure of GFM, we conducted ablation studies on several variants of GFM on the ORI-Track of AM-2k, including 1) motivated by Qin et.al ~\citep{Qin_2019_CVPR}, in GFM encoder when using ResNet-34~\citep{he2016deep} as the backbone, we modified the convolution kernel of $E_0$ from $7\times7$ with stride 2 to $3\times3$ with stride 1, removed the first max pooling layer in $E_0$, and added two more encoder layers $E_5$ and $E_6$ after $E_4$, each of which had a max pooling layer with stride 2 and three basic res-blocks with 512 filters, denoting ``r2b''; 2) using a single decoder to replace both FD and GD in GFM, denoting ``SINGLE''; 3) excluding the pyramid pooling module (PPM) in GD, and 4) excluding the bridge block (BB) in FD.
+The results are summarized in the top rows of Table~\ref{tab:gfm_ablation_study}. \textbf{First}, when using $r2b$ structure, all the metrics have been improved compared with GFM-TT(r), which is attributed to the larger feature maps at the early stage of the encoder part.
+However, it has more parameters and computations than GFM-TT(r), which will be discussed later. \textbf{Second}, using a single decoder results in worse performance, $i.e.$, SAD increases from 10.26 to 13.79 for GFM-TT(d) and 10.89 to 15.50 for GFM-TT(r), which confirms the value of decomposing the end-to-end image matting task into two collaborative sub-tasks. \textbf{Third}, without PPM, SAD increases from 10.26 to 10.86 for GFM-TT(d) and 10.89 to 11.90 for GFM-TT(r), demonstrating that the global context features by PPM due to its larger receptive field are beneficial for semantic segmentation in GD.
+Moreover, compared with excluding PPM, using one PPM block leads to better performance but still falls behind the default setting, $i.e.$, using five PPM blocks. \textbf{Fourth}, without BB, SAD increases from 10.26 to 11.27 for GFM-TT(d) and 10.89 to 11.29 for GFM-TT(r), demonstrating that the learned local structural features from BB are beneficial for matting in FD due to its dilated convolutional layers.